Small Grants Scheme 2025

 Applicants are required to acknowledge the support of the SES in any publications resulting from their research.

-Successful awards will be expected to begin on 1st July 2024.
+Successful awards will be expected to begin on 1st May 2025 and submit an abstract to the Society 2025 Annual Colloquium.
 Recipients are required to submit a progress report on their research within six months of the award being made.
 In addition, a final report should be submitted to the Secretary of SES no later than six months after completion.
 Appropriate publications in academic and / or professional journals will also be expected.

-Applications will first be considered by the Society’s Awards Committee, who will, then, make recommendations to the Executive Committee.
+Applications will first be considered by the Society’s Research and Development Sub-Committee, who will, then, make recommendations to the Executive Committee.

 Applications cannot be considered for the following expenses: